Tabby cats are instantly recognizable, of course, with their spots and stripes.

 Many people think of them as a breed, but this is not the case.

 These two classic tabby cats in the video below are having a mutual grooming session, which often turns into play fighting.
-This is true of kittens and adult cats as well.
+This is a behavior often seen in kittens and adult cats as well.

-Contrary to what some people assume, the tabby itself is not a breed, but a coat pattern.
+Contrary to what some people assume, the term tabby does not refer to a breed, but a coat pattern.

-While this pattern may show up in some breeds, it is also often seen in non-purebred cats (moggies).
+While this pattern may show up in some breeds, it is also often seen in non-purebred cats (moggies) as well.

-The genetics involved with cat coat color and patterns are somewhat complex.
+The genetics involved with cat coat color and patterns are somewhat complex, and there are a number of distinct tabby patterns.

 Since coat color and coat patterns are not interdependent, tabby cats can actually be any color.